 From the same genus as Criorhina ranunculi and commoner though still not exactly two a penny is Criorhina floccosa (16mm), a fine bumblebee mimic whose larvae develop in trees.
 The adults are seen mainly in June and July.

 Members of the Volucella tribe are large and obvious, with one exception mimicing aculeates, and most are scavengers with larvae eating detritus in the nests of bumblebees and social wasps.
-The one that doesn’t do this is Volucella inflata (18mm), the smallest of the group and essentially a southern species.
+The one that does not do this is Volucella inflata (18mm), the smallest of the group and essentially a southern species.
 The larvae have been found in sap runs and some insect burrows in trees.

 Volucella bombylans (24mm) has two colour forms mimicing different bumblebees - bombylans and plumata.
 Volucella inanis (22mm), which is expanding its range northwards from the home range of the London area, is associated with Hornet (Vespa crabro) and German Wasp (Vespula germanica) nests.
 The impressive Volucella zonaria (35mm), a Hornet mimic and our largest hoverfly, has colonised Britain from Europe since 1940 and is spreading quite rapidly.
 Warmer climatic conditions are helping this development.

 The member of the clan which bears little resemblance to any aculeate is Volucella pellucens (22mm), with its distinctive black and white markings.
 Despite the seemingly unhelpful appearance, the larvae of this species reside in the nests of social wasps.
 The adults have a noted preference for bramble flowers.
-As a point of interest, in just a couple of days in June 2007 the relatively small section of a public park where the accompanying image was taken also saw three other types of Volucella, the pictured Criorhina floccosa, plus such aculeates as the bee Andrena florea, digger wasp Argogorytes mystaceus, cuckoo wasp Nysson spinosus and spider-hunting wasp Priocnemis perturbator.
+As a point of interest, in just a couple of days in June 2007 the relatively small section of a public park where the accompanying image was taken also saw three other types of Volucella, Criorhina floccosa and such aculeates as the bee Andrena florea, digger wasp Argogorytes mystaceus, cuckoo wasp Nysson spinosus and spider-hunting wasp Priocnemis perturbator.

 Leucozona lucorum (12mm), which has very similar markings to Volucella pellucens, is frequently found in lush vegetation.
 Xylota sylvarum (16mm) is a common and fairly large species whose larvae live in the decaying roots of beech or fir, while the chunky Myathropa florea (15mm), which peaks in August, lays its eggs near damp or rain-filled spots in trees.
 They are similar in markings to Eristalis species but are brighter and with greyish markings on the thorax.
 Brachypalpoides lentus (15mm) is a large species with a striking red band on the abdomen best seen in flight.
 They are associated with deciduous trees, especially Beech but also Oak and Birch.
 A hoverfly related to this species, Brachypalpus laphriformis (12mm), is much scarcer.
 It is associated with old woodland where the larvae develop in the wet, decaying wood of such trees as oak, beech and occasionally yew.

 Callicera aurata (13mm) is a bonny and nationally scarce hoverfly, one with distinctive white tips to the antennae and a bronzy abdomen covered in golden hairs.
 The species is very sporadic in appearance but has been seen in plenty of locations and its larvae also live in water-filled cavities in trees.

 Epistrophe eligans (10mm) and Rhingia campestris (12mm) are commonly found on woodland edges.
-The latter, whose long snout assists it to nectar in deep flowers – the pictured example is on Penstemon in a garden – uses dung, principally from cows, for breeding.
+The latter, whose long snout assists it to nectar in deep flowers - the pictured example is on Penstemon in a garden - uses dung, principally from cows, for breeding.
 Its close relative Rhingia rostrata is less common and the breeding requirements are uncertain though there may be an association with Badger latrines.

 Another large species, Scaeva pyrastri (16mm), is principally a migrant from Europe peaking in August but seen right through until November in mild autumns, frequenting any site with flowers.
 When the markings are white, as in the accompanying image, they have an almost ghostly appearance.
-The larvae feed on aphids, as is the case with the scarcer Scaeva selenicita (16mm).
+The larvae feed on aphids, as is the case with the scarcer Scaeva selenitica (16mm).
 This one is a specialist of coniferous woodland, where the larvae feed on pine aphids.
 Adults, who are partial migrants, peak in September.